 Below are just some of the benefits of participating and completing the veteran's court program in Fresno:

 Further, under California Penal Code 1170.91, the court must consider any factors relating to your military service as a factor in mitigation during felony sentencing.
-As a result, the judge may grant probation, or a more lenient sentence if a prison term is required.
+As a result, the judge may grant probation, or give you a more lenient sentence if a prison term is required.

-It should also be noted that under PC 1170.91, you are required to enter a plea and be sentenced, it does provide a vehicle to keep your record clear for the long term.
+It should also be noted that under PC 1170.91, you are required to enter a plea and be sentenced, but it does provide a vehicle to keep your record clear for the long term.
 Once you complete the program, the court has more options to reduce felonies to misdemeanors, and dismiss the charges.

 Military diversion is a helpful tool for many military members, including veterans.
 But before deciding if military diversion is the right choice for you, it is important to determine the facts surrounding the charges, the evidence against you, and your prior criminal record.
 In some instances, diversion may not be a program for you.